Advice for private landlords

 Here are some tips if you are new to renting out property:

-- Learn as much about property management as you can before you start and keep yourself informed of changes in the sector;
+- Learn as much about property management as you can before you start - see the links below for some of the information you should know about:

 - Ensure your property is safe and meets current housing standards;